 Transcriptional termination can occur in two different ways in the bacterium E. coli:

 The rho (ρ)–dependent mechanism of termination requires binding between the rho (ρ) protein, a helicase that breaks the hydrogen bonds within an RNA-DNA double helix, and an RNA sequence near the 3’ end of the mRNA transcript called the rho utilization site (rut) (see figure 9.7).
 The ρ-dependent mechanism of transcription termination also requires the formation of a secondary structure within the RNA transcript called a stem-loop or hairpin loop.
-The stem-loop is formed when guanine (G) and cytosine (C) bases are produced in the mRNA when RNA polymerase reads the terminator DNA sequence.
+The stem-loop is formed when guanine (G) and cytosine (C) bases are produced in the mRNA as the RNA polymerase core enzyme reads the terminator DNA sequence.
 The stem-loop, composed of hydrogen bonds between these G and C nucleotides within the same mRNA molecule, slows the RNA polymerase core enzyme during transcription.
-The ρ protein then catches up with the RNA polymerase, separates the RNA from the template DNA strand within the RNA polymerase, and releases the RNA transcript and the RNA polymerase core enzyme from the DNA.
+The rho (ρ) protein then catches up with the RNA polymerase, separates the RNA from the template DNA strand, and releases the RNA transcript and the RNA polymerase core enzyme from the DNA.
 Transcription is terminated.

 Key Questions

-- What three components are involved in ρ-dependent termination?
+• What three components are involved in rho (ρ)-dependent termination?

-- What are the functions of each of these components in ρ-dependent termination?
+• What are the functions of each of these components in rho (ρ)-dependent termination?

 Rho (ρ)-Independent Termination

 The mechanism that is used for transcription termination depends on the gene.
-About 50% of E. coli genes use the ρ-dependent mechanism, the other 50% of genes use the ρ-independent mechanism.
+About 50% of E. coli genes use the rho (ρ)-dependent mechanism, the other 50% of genes use the rho (ρ)-independent mechanism.
+An individual gene does not use both termination mechanisms.

-Figure 9.7 Transcription Termination in Bacteria --- Image created by SLKey Questions
+Figure 9.7 Transcription Termination in Bacteria --- Image created by SL

-- What three components are involved in ρ-independent termination?
+• What three components are involved in rho (ρ)-independent termination?

-- What are the functions of each of these components in ρ-independent termination?
+• What are the functions of each of these components in rho (ρ)-independent termination?

 B. Transcription in Eukaryotes

-Transcription is one of the most important biological processes in a eukaryotic cell, as the activation of a gene allows eukaryotic cells to adapt to environmental changes (e.g., the sudden appearance of a hormone in the blood).
+Transcription is important to a eukaryotic cell, as the activation of a structural gene allows eukaryotic cells to adapt to environmental changes (e.g., the presence of a hormone in the blood can activate transcription; see Part 14).
 Moreover, many eukaryotic organisms are multicellular, so genes need to be transcribed at the right time during development and in the correct cell type.
-For example, genes involved in building the central nervous system should be transcribed when the nervous system is forming during development.
+For example, genes involved in building the central nervous system should be transcribed during embryonic development.
 Genes that encode proteins involved in muscle contraction should be transcribed in muscle cells and not transcribed in other cell types, such as white blood cells.
-These phenotypic differences are due to differences in transcription, as all cell types (neurons, muscle cells, white blood cells) in the body contain an identical collection of genes.
+These phenotypic differences are due to transcription, as all cell types (neurons, muscle cells, white blood cells) in the body contain an identical collection of genes.

 DNA Sequences Control Eukaryotic Transcription